sekom-gmbh/sekom-gmbh.github.io/docs/energy/projects/index.md

 ---
 layout: default
-title: Archive
+title: Projects
-nav_order: 3
+nav_order: 2
-parent: Knowledge
+parent: Energy
+has_children: true

 ---

-# Projects Archived
+# Projects

 List of projects that have been archived, including theses, articles, and software.